kukas/bazos_dataset/README.md

 According to the Bazoš.cz [terms of service](https://www.bazos.cz/podminky.php), the use of web-scrapers is not prohibited.
 I made sure that my scraping script was using as little requests as possible to not overload the servers.

 The data does not contain any columns with any personal information.
-I removed the "description" column from the dataset because in some cases it contained contact information or other sensitive information.
-I also removed emails and phone numbers from the advert titles.
+I removed the "description" column from the dataset because in some cases it contained sensitive information.
+I also removed posts that contained sensitive information in the title.